Environmentalists are warning we need to protect our wetlands if we want to meet our climate goals.

 Particularly valuable for carbon storage are peat wetlands, where waterlogged conditions slow the process of plant decomposition to create peat.
 Peatlands cover just 3% of the earth’s land surface, but store more carbon than all other vegetation types in the world combined.

-On the Hauraki Plains, the Kopuatai Peat Dome stores two-and-a-half tonnes of carbon per hectare every year, 10 times more than a pine plantation.
+On the Hauraki Plains, the Kopuatai Peat Dome stores two-and-a-half tonnes of carbon per hectare every year.

 The problem is when they’re drained.
 Melanie Dixon from the National Wetland Trust says dry peatlands turn from carbon sinks into carbon producers.